The Problem

 Namespaces provide isolation properties, but they are not hard security boundaries against hostile code — the kernel attack surface they expose is substantially larger than a minimal hypervisor’s.
 User namespaces come closest to a true security primitive (they gate capability sets within a confined scope), but they also expand the reachable kernel surface, which is why unprivileged user namespace creation is itself a hardening target.

 Seccomp narrows the interface further but cannot close it.
-A minimal Python HTTP server requires 40–60 distinct syscalls at steady state.
+A minimal Python HTTP server typically requires dozens of distinct syscalls at steady state (readily verified via strace -c on any standard library HTTP server).
 The container runtime requires additional privileged syscalls (mount, pivot_root, namespace setup) during initialization, but those execute before the seccomp filter is installed and are not part of the application’s profile.

 Mainstream hardening guidance and sandboxing projects converge on the same conclusion: Linux containers provide process and resource isolation, not tenant isolation comparable to a VM.2 Containers are excellent at what they were designed for.
 They are insufficient when the threat model includes hostile tenants — not because of a defect in containers, but because of a mismatch between tool and problem.